Myute/sample-projects/README.md

 <!-- GETTING STARTED -->
 # Projects

-To ease navigation of this repository, changes have been made to the file structures of certain projects.
+To ease navigation of this repository, changes have been made to the file structures and documentation of certain projects.

 ## Compiler